Vote — Feb 8, 2016 5:31 p.m.

 Nomination Confirmed 83/0

 GovTrack Insider, our Kickstarter-backed work to summarize bills in Congress, has resumed.
 Here’s what we’ve been up to:

 This bill was introduced on July 24, 1992, in a previous session of Congress, but was not enacted.

 Senator from North Carolina

-The “S.” in “S. 3067” means this is a Senate bill in the United States Congress.
+This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 3067”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 The committee chair determines whether a bill will move past the committee stage.

 There have been no roll call votes related to this bill.

 Civic Impulse.
 (2016).
 S. 3067 — 102nd Congress: A bill to suspend until January 1, 1995, the duty on 1,8-Dichloroanthraquinone..
 Retrieved from https://www.govtrack.us/congress/bills/102/s3067